 If, following internal review – stage two, you are still dissatisfied with the outcome of the internal investigations; you may request an external review of your complaint:

 Newcastle upon Tyne

-The NHS complaints procedure is available through the department of Health’s website (www.dh.gov.uk).
+The NHS complaints procedure is available through the Department of Health and Social Care’s website.

 You can also contact ICAS via:

 70 Fleet Street